logo

 Wanting to avoid the crowds, we set off to Koh Hong first, which was absolutely the right decision.
 We were the only people there when we arrived at 8am!

 And why was I so desperate to visit Koh Hong?
-Because from above it looks like this!
+Because it looks like this!

 koh hong